 - A valid thumbnail is required.
 You should provide a valid thumbnail, although Google might be able to generate a thumbnail for you from the video file, if the file can be fetched.

 - The video must be playable within the page.
-Outbound links to another video hosting page are not counted as videos.
+Outbound links to another video hosting page are not counted as videos, but a link to another page to play the video won't enable indexing on this page.

 - The video must be in a format that Google supports.
 Google judges the video format based on the file extension.
 On pages where the video is the main content on the page, Google might ignore the file extension when attempting to index a video, and so you won't see unsupported format errors on these types of pages.